 Parents’ Foundation for Transitional Living provides three levels of transitional living and long-term care for adults with mental illness.
-We offer a supportive, homelike setting that allows our residents to live as independently as possible.
+We can also be a permanent home for those that it is appropriate for.
+We offer a supportive, homelike setting that allows our residents to manage their mental illness so they can live productive lives in the community while enjoying as much independence as possible.

 A Welcoming Home for Adults with Mental Illness